sidney-eliot/3d-artists-handbook/content/workflow-between-zbrush-and-blender.md

 ## A Great Workflow Example
-The reason why [GoZ/ GoB](https://github.com/JoseConseco/GoB/releases) is so good, is because it allows for the seamless use of all of blenders modeling and sculpting tools as well as all of ZBrush's modeling and sculpting tools.
+The reason why [GoZ/ GoB](https://github.com/JoseConseco/GoB/releases) is so good, is because it allows for the seamless use of all Blender's modeling and sculpting tools, as well as all of ZBrush's modeling and sculpting tools.
 Without the tedious manual exporting and importing.

 ### Things to Be Aware Of
 - SubTool history is kept when re-importing an object into ZBrush